 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
-Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
-Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D:

-D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):

-- TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres. - 2.
-RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
+2. Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
+Explain findings of presence or 3. absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - D. DETERMINATIONS OF JURISDICTIONAL FINDINGS - THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY): - TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: 1.
+TNWs: ~15,000 linear feet Wetlands adjacent to TNWs: ~389 acres - 2 RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
 Provide data and rationale indicating that tributary is perennial: - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally:

-Provide estimates for jurisdictional waters in the review area (check all that apply):
+Provide rationale indicating that tributary flows seasonally: - Provide estimates for jurisdictional waters in the review area (check all that apply): - Tributary waters: linear feet width (ft) - Other non-wetland waters: acres - Non-RPWs that flow directly or indirectly into TNWs.
+3. - Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+Data supporting this conclusion is provided at Section III.C.